AndrewJDR/glslvalidatevs/README.md

 * Right click on them and go to properties
 * In the dialog that opens, Select the General category
 * Select GLSL Validator from the Item Type dropdown.
+* The file(s) will now be checked by glslangValidator upon build time.
+Note, glslangValidator appears to use the file extension (supported extensions listed above) to determine how to parse the file, so you'll probably need appropriate file extensions on your shader files for this to work.

-[GLSL Reference compiler page at khronos] https://www.khronos.org/opengles/sdk/tools/Reference-Compiler/ [Download the glslangValidator executable] https://cvs.khronos.org/svn/repos/ogl/trunk/ecosystem/public/sdk/tools/glslang/Install/
+[GLSL Reference compiler page at khronos]: https://www.khronos.org/opengles/sdk/tools/Reference-Compiler/
+[Download the glslangValidator executable]: https://cvs.khronos.org/svn/repos/ogl/trunk/ecosystem/public/sdk/tools/glslang/Install/